The Problem With Saying That Free Will Is an Illusion

 So if someone asserts that free will is an illusion, the very first question that needs to be answered is: "an illusion of what?"
 And that is, I think, a very tough question to answer - an impossible question to answer, I would argue, if you're an incompatibilist.

-But it's actually pretty easy if you're a comptatibilist - if you believe that free will is not only possible in a mathematical universe, but actually requires it, like any natural phenomenon.
+But it's actually pretty easy if you're a comptatibilist - if you believe that free will is not only possible in a mathematical, deterministic universe, but actually requires it, like any natural phenomenon.
 If you're a comptatibilist, then free will is simply the human capacity for choice - no more and no less.
 It's almost a self-evident truth, something you witness every day.
 You might as well try and prove that gravity doesn't exist.

 It doesn't matter if a choice is determined, or if it has a natural mechanism, or if it's explainable by physics or biology.
 Explaining how something works isn't the same as showing it doesn't exist.